-The University has also invested in a central Research Data Store (RDS) which provides an integrated and secure service, available to researchers from all disciplines to store working data cost-effectively.
-On request, a default allocation of up to 3TB of space per project for 5 years will be allocated to the Principle Investigator, funded by the University for the duration of the project (whichever is the shorter).
-Capacity in excess of the default may be purchased by Research Groups, funded from research grants or other income.
-Search for Article: KB12866 within the Service Desk Knowledge Base for more information about the RDS.
+The University has invested in a central Research Data Store (RDS) which provides an integrated and secure service, available to researchers from all disciplines to store working data cost-effectively and link it efficiently to all BEAR services.
+On request, a default allocation of up to 3TB of space per project for 5 years will be allocated to the Principle Investigator (PI), funded by the University for the duration of the project (whichever is the shorter).
+To facilitate large data transfers we provide BEAR Data Transfer.

-Governance policies for the research data store and archive are available here.
+Governance policies for the Research Data Store and BEAR Archive are available here.

 A Frequently Asked Questions (FAQ) list can be viewed here, however, if you do not find the information you require please do not hesitate in contacting us.